simplex-chat/simplex-chat/docs/SECURITY.md

 - encrypted database.
 - database encryption key in case it is stored on the device.

-Mitigations for security issues outside of our threat model may still be implemented, however we do not classify them as SimpleX vulnerabilities.
+Mitigations for security issues outside of our threat model may still be implemented, however they will be weighed against competing priorities, and we do not classify them as SimpleX vulnerabilities.

 ## Issue severity